 Why This Recipe Works

 The genius of this recipe lies in the strategic combination of butter and shortening.
 Butter provides incomparable flavor and contributes to flakiness, while shortening ensures tenderness and makes the dough easier to handle.
 The cold ingredients and minimal mixing prevent gluten development, resulting in a tender rather than a tough crust.
-Starting with sifted flour creates a lighter texture, while the ice water helps maintain the cold temperature, crucial for flaky layers for your pies.
+Starting with sifted flour creates a lighter texture, while the ice water helps keep the dough cold, crucial for flaky layers in your pies.

 Ingredients